-When deciding on how much cash should you take on a cruise, we really are also talking about how much money you will need available on your credit cards.
-As we all know cruise ships are cashless enterprises.
+When deciding how much cash you should take on a cruise, we are also talking about how much money you will need on your credit cards.
+As we all know, cruise ships are cashless enterprises.

-Purchases on board are made with your cruise card that you get upon check in, on board.
-At the end of your cruise your credit card will be charged for all cruise purchases registered on your cruise card.
+Purchases on board are made with the cruise card you get on board upon check-in.
+At the end of your cruise, your credit card will be charged for all cruise purchases registered on your cruise card.

 Tipping extra to cruise personnel

-If you are a guest that likes to tip individual service personnel on board, then that is probably the one and only time you will need actual cash on the ship.
+If you are a guest that likes to tip individual service personnel on board, then that is probably the only time you will need actual cash on the ship.

 Don’t forget these days that cruise companies do offer the option of you paying for tips and gratuities before you leave on your cruise.

-But you will also want to take some cash with your for small incidentals when on shore – think coffee, ice-creams, tips for restaurants and even taxis.
+But you will also want to take some cash with you for small incidentals when on shore – think coffee, ice-creams, tips for restaurants, and even taxis.

-So let’s take a closer look at the expenses you may incur when on your cruising vacation.
+So let’s take a closer look at the expenses you may incur while on your cruise.

-That way you can answer the question of how much cash should you take on a cruise.
-Plus what available cash you need on your credit card.
+That way, you can answer the question of how much cash you should take on a cruise.
+Plus, you can decide what available cash you need on your credit card.

 Register your credit card before you cruise

-We recommend for your own safety, protection against fraud and peace of mind that you travel with credit cards, and not debit or bank cards.
-Inform your credit card company that you will be travelling so they recognize transactions from abroad and never put holds on available credit.
+We recommend that you travel with credit cards and not debit or bank cards d for your safety, protection against fraud, and peace of mids.
+Inform your credit card company that you will be traveling, so they recognize transactions from abroad and never put holds on available credit.

-Alternatively register your card when you are on board the ship if you are uncomfortable putting these details in online.
+Alternatively, register your card when you are on board the ship if you are uncomfortable putting these details online.

-You can even check your account through the cruise ship app or on your TV in you cabin.
+You can even check your account through the cruise ship app or on the TV in your cabin.

-The best way to avoid unwanted surprises is to plan well ahead a budget you are comfortable with, and stick to it.
+The best way to avoid unwanted surprises is to plan well ahead at a budget you are comfortable with and can stick to.

-For example if you have booked and paid for a cruise port excursion before you leave home, you will still need to budget for spending on shore – souvenirs, gifts, meals out, and extra fun activities that you don’t yet know exist.
+For example, if you have booked and paid for a cruise port excursion before you leave home, you will still need to budget for spending on shore – souvenirs, gifts, meals out, and extra fun activities that you perhaps don’t yet know exist.

 What are you comfortable with? $100 per day or $50 per person per day?

-Your base fare is the cost of your cabin, meals in the main dining room and buffet restaurant (and any other eateries on board that are specified and being included in your base fare), taxes and fees.
+Your base fare is the cost of your cabin, meals in the main dining room and buffet restaurant (and any other restaurants specified and included in your base fare), taxes, and fees.

 If you choose not to purchase a beverage package, you will pay for any drinks on board.
-And by drinks we also mean hot and cold beverages, bottled water and sodas.
+In addition to alcoholic drinks, we also mean hot and cold beverages, bottled water, and sodas.

-This applies to whatever drinks you order in the dining room, at specialty restaurants or at the buffet restaurants.
-Or indeed any bar on board.
+This applies to whatever drinks you order in the dining room, specialty restaurants, or buffet restaurants,.
+Or indeed, any bar on board.

 In addition to the cost of the drink, you will also pay a mandatory service fee.
 Often this can be as much as 18%.

-If you enjoy wine, cocktails, beers, specialty coffees, sodas and juices, it can soon add up.
+It can soon add up if you enjoy wine, cocktails, beers, specialty coffees, sodas, and juices.

-Keeping an eye on the cost of your beverages you are ordering on board can be difficult and time consuming.
+Keeping an eye on the cost of the beverages you are ordering on board can be difficult and time-consuming.
 Having the freedom to order what you want, when you want, could mean a beverage package is right for you.

 If you purchase a wifi package, do it before you leave home.
 It will most often cost more on board the cruise ship.